History-Aware and Dynamic Client Contribution in Federated Learning: Methodology

-\begin{remark}[Modular design] proposes a modular design for assessing client contribution -- a wide variety of Shapley value computation algorithms and existing methods for client contribution in FL can be adapted in our framework (ref.\ Algorithm~\ref{alg:framework}).
-For example, the exact Shapley value computation module can be replaced with efficient approximation algorithms, such as Monte Carlo sampling~\cite{ghorbani2019data}, complementary contribution analysis~\cite{zhang2023efficient} etc. Existing methods that consider all clients participation can also be adapted -- in each epoch, we leverage their Shapley value computation algorithm to participating clients and provide a deterministic Shapley value to non-participating clients (Lemma ~\ref{lm:shapley_value_non_selected}). \end{remark}
+\paragraph{Modular Design and Approximation Error.} has a modular design, where a wide variety of Shapley value algorithms as well as existing contribution methods in FL can be applied (ref.\ Algorithm~\ref{alg:framework}).
+The exact computation can be replaced with approximation algorithms, such as Monte Carlo sampling~\cite{ghorbani2019data} or complementary contribution analysis~\cite{zhang2023efficient}.
+Also, existing methods by~\citet{liu2022gtg,wei2020efficient} can be applied, where non-participating-client setting is ignored: In each epoch, we apply their Shapley value computation algorithm to participating clients and compute a deterministic Shapley value for non-participating clients.
+Below, we provide the error bound of {\framework} as a meta approach invoking existing Shapley value algorithms.

+\begin{lemma}[Error Bound] If we apply an $\epsilon$-approximation algorithm to compute the incremental Shapley values at each epoch, the total estimation error in the global Shapley value is $\mathcal{O}(\frac{\numepochs\epsilon}{\tau})$, which is of the same order as existing algorithms. \end{lemma}